mhdamaan79/Random-Password-Generator/README.md

 # Random-Password-Generator

-Advice Generator App is a JavaScript project that allows the user to see random advices with one click👆🏻.
+🔑 Random Password Generator is a JavaScript project that can generate strong and unique passwords with one click👆🏻.
 Image preview is added for reference.